User Guide

 How to exit the program : exit

-command allows you to exits the program.
+The exit command allows you to exits the program.

 Exit format: exit